Industry: Building Materials

 Inpro Takes Safety Seriously

-Inpro, headquartered in Muskego, Wisconsin, is an international industry leader in door & wall protection systems, washroom systems, expansion joist systems, privacy systems, and architectural signage.
+Inpro, headquartered in Muskego, Wisconsin, is an international industry leader in door and wall protection systems, washroom systems, expansion joist systems, privacy systems, and architectural signage.
 They are dedicated to protecting buildings and the people who work in those buildings.

 Increasing Pedestrian Safety is no Small Task